While technology is incredible in a multitude of ways, it now offers bullies a whole new platform to showcase their innate desire to hurt others.

 Responsible adults can help deal with your situation, giving you less to worry about.

 Ask an adult at school for advice on reporting a bullying incident anonymously if you’re worried that certain kids will discover that you’ve spoken to someone.

 Practice good computer hygiene

-It would be best if you practiced good hygiene when it comes to computers and the internet.
+It’s always best to develop good hygiene when it comes to computers and the internet.

 - Use a strong password and never share it with anyone except your parents for emergencies.
-Not even your best friend can know what your password is!
+Not even your best friend should know your password!

-- Always log out of your accounts, especially when using a public computer.
+- Always log out of your accounts, especially if using a public computer.

-- Be careful of what you share online (posts, videos, photos) because once it goes on the internet, it’ll be there forever.
+- Be careful what you share online (posts, videos, photos) because, once on the internet, it’s there forever.

-- Never click on a link in messages or open emails from people you don’t know.
-These could have viruses or lead to inappropriate content.
+- Never click onto a link in messages or open emails from people you don’t know.
+These could contain viruses or lead to inappropriate content.

 Final words for parents

 Learning how to spot the early signs of cyberbullying is the easiest way to nip it in the bud.

 If your child is showing abnormal mood swings, it could be a possible sign.
 Empower your kids by educating them on what cyberbullying is, what the signs are, and what they need to do if they experience it.